[Norsk]

 To

 First the dramatic rise of coercion in the last to decades in Norway is documented.
+Compulsory admissions doubled to 10 times as many as in Italy and Portugal (1).
+Compulsory medical treatment doubled 2017 to 2022, 10 times as many as in the German state Baden-Württemberg.
 Psychiatrist claim that involuntary treatment is necessary to promote health.
-However UN special rapporteur for health, WHO and OHCR show that a reduction of coercion improves health.
-The strategy of dialogue with psychiatry failed.
-Necessary medication-free treatment e.g. Basal Exposure Therapy is weakened.
-Therefore, a ban by law or court decision would be the solution which proved successful.
+However, UN special rapporteur for health, WHO and OHCR show that a reduction of coercion improves health.
+Patients describe their sufferings as nightmare and torture, resulting in a storm of complaints.
+The strategy of reducing coercion demanded by law with help of dialogue with psychiatry failed totally.
+Necessary medication-free treatment (3) e.g. Basal Exposure Therapy (4) for treatment-resistant patients is weakened.
+Therefore, a ban of coercion by law or court decision can be the solution, which proved partly successful (5).

 The Norwegian "Mental Health Care Act" is full of good intentions about human rights and human dignity.
 Coercion should only be used when it is "strictly necessary" (Section 4-2).
 20 years ago, the reduction of coercion was demanded by law and supported by all politicians.
 However, the strategy of achieving this through dialogue with psychiatrists was a total fiasco.

-Compulsory admissions rose from 5,719 in 2001 to 9,400 in 2022, 10 times as many as in Italy and Portugal.
-When I mention this to the Health Directorate, I get the answer: That is not certain, perhaps we have just become better at counting.
+Compulsory admissions rose from 5,719 in 2001 to 9,400 in 2022 (6), 10 times as many as in Italy and Portugal.
+When I mention this to the Health Directorate, I get the answer: That is not certain, perhaps we have just become better at counting

-Compulsory medical treatment rose from 41 per 100,000 adults per year in 2017 to 83 per 100,000 adults in 2022, 10 times as many as in Baden-Württemberg.
+Compulsory medical treatment rose from 41 per 100,000 adults per year in 2017 to 83 per 100,000 adults in 2022, 10 times as many as in the German state Baden-Württemberg.
 Psychiatrists are hushing up on this and the state is also silent.

 Particularly worrying is the increase in the number of people convicted of being transferred to compulsory psychiatric care from 15 in 2002 to 315 in 2021.
 More and more beds are being occupied for convicts from 15 in 2002 to 315 in 2021, out of a total of 3,604 beds.